Justin-Ferwerda/discotify-full-stack/README.md

 # Welcome to Discotify!

 Discotify is my frontend capstone project for NSS E-19.
+I recently did a refactor to make it a full-stack application connected to a django back end.
-It was built with Javascript, react and Next.js.
+It was built with Javascript, react and Next.js on the front end, and Python/Django on the back end.

 My focus on this project was using external data to provide most of the functionality and have it be a very simple user-friendly flow through the app.